Operations May 12, 2026 · 4 min read · All posts

 The four hidden costs of running stock through Cin7 Core alone.

 Cin7 Core is great at recording stock.
 It's not great at telling you what to do about it.
-After 18 months operating in Cin7 full-time at Personalised Favours, here are the four costs we kept paying — and what to do about them.
+After 18 months running an 800-SKU Cin7 Core business full-time, here are the four costs we kept paying, and what to do about them.

 Cin7 Core is one of the better inventory systems for SMB e-commerce.
 It records movement, syncs with Shopify, prints purchase orders, and runs the warehouse.
-We've used it at Personalised Favours for years.
+We've run our own 800-SKU Cin7 business on it for years.

-But "records movement" and "tells you what to do about it" are two different things.
-After 18 months of operating in Cin7 Core full-time, here are the four hidden costs we kept paying — and why we eventually built our own layer on top.
+But recording movement and telling you what to do about it are two different jobs.
+After 18 months of operating in Cin7 Core full-time, here are the four hidden costs we kept paying, and why we eventually built our own layer on top.

 1. Reorder is reactive

 Cin7's low-stock alerts fire when you cross a threshold you set manually.
 The threshold is usually wrong.
-It's set once, never updated, doesn't know about lead times, doesn't know about seasonality.
-By the time the alert fires, you've already lost two days of sales — and the supplier you need is on a 28-day lead.
+Someone set it once and never touched it again, and it knows nothing about your lead times or your seasonality.
+By the time the alert fires you've already lost two days of sales, and the supplier you need is on a 28-day lead.

-What you actually need is a forward-looking view that knows your lead times and projects when you'll cross zero, not when you've crossed an arbitrary line.
+What you actually need is a forward-looking view that knows your lead times and projects when you'll cross zero.
+Not when you've crossed some line you picked 18 months ago.

 The cost